Geology of Mercury: Pit-floor craters

 Some impact craters on Mercury have non-circular, irregularly shaped depressions or pits on their floors.
 Such craters have been termed pit-floor craters, and MESSENGER team members have suggested that such pits formed by the collapse of subsurface magma chambers.
 If this suggestion is correct, the pits are evidence of volcanic processes at work on Mercury.
 Pit craters are rimless, often irregularly shaped, and steep-sided, and they display no associated ejecta or lava flows but are typically distinctive in color.
 For example, the pits of Praxiteles have an orange hue.
 Thought to be evidence of shallow magmatic activity, pit craters may have formed when subsurface magma drained elsewhere and left a roof area unsupported, leading to collapse and the formation of the pit.
-Major craters exhibiting these features include Beckett, Gibran and Lermontov, among others.
+Major craters exhibiting these features include Beckett, Gibran, Lermontov, Picasso, and Navoi, among others.
 It was suggested that these pits with associated brighter and redder deposits may be pyroclastic deposits caused by explosive volcanism.